raspberrypilearning/codebreaker/en/step_3.md

 line_highlights: 52-55
 ---
 def menu():

-  # Start with a wrong answer for choice.
+  choice = '' # Start with a wrong answer for choice.
-  choice = None

-  # Keep asking the user for the right answer
+  while choice != 'c' and choice != 'f': # Keep asking the user for the right answer
-  while choice != 'c' and choice != 'f':

     choice = input('Please enter c to encode/decode text, or f to perform frequency analysis:' )
 --- /code ---